Takuya Kawamura (internet personality): Biography

 Kawamura was born on December 20, 1993, in Kanuma, Tochigi.
 He later moved to Saitama Prefecture and back to Mashiko, Tochigi when he was in second grade in elementary school.
 He later moved back to Kanuma after finishing fifth grade.
 He graduated from Utsunomiya Middle School and High School.
 In his third year in high school, he joined the trial session of Tokyo University's quiz club.
 He entered Tokyo University's Faculty of Science in 2012, where he joined the university quiz club.
 Later, he was asked by Takushi Izawa to join QuizKnock upon launching in 2017.
 He joined the group and took charge of planning the videos, writing the quiz questions for both the videos and articles on their website, as well as appearing in the group's video.
-He debuted on television on February 2019 at TV Asahi's 100,000-en Dekiru Kana as a guest and apprearing in various television shows as guest.
+He debuted on television in February 2019 at TV Asahi's 100,000-en Dekiru Kana as a guest and apprearing in various television shows as guest.
 Starting in 2022, he served as the chairman and host of the quiz competition "WHAT" for high school students.
-He also publish his first novel Mephisto Readers Club, published by Kodansha, in the same year.
 His fans have given him the nickname "God" (神, Kami).